Hyundai to export India-made Creta to cash in on SUV demand

 "Our global sales network and channel partners are strongly demanding for Creta launching in their countries.
 This will create new additional sales globally," Rhim said.

-Hyundai and affiliate Kia Motors Corp (000270.KS), together the world's fifth largest automaker by sales, expect to sell 8.2 million vehicles in 2015 -- a 2.5 percent increase from a year ago, its lowest growth since 2003.
+Hyundai and affiliate Kia Motors Corp, together the world's fifth largest automaker by sales, expect to sell 8.2 million vehicles in 2015 -- a 2.5 percent increase from a year ago, its lowest growth since 2003.

 While rival automakers have made the most of the SUV boom, spurred in part by cheaper fuel, Hyundai has grappled with a lack of production capacity and absence of new models in the segment -- a gap it is looking to fill quickly.